sfan5/fi6s/README.md

 and it will print every host that will be scanned.

 For advanced features please consult the output of `./fi6s -h`.

+## Grabbing banners

+Since fi6s has its own TCP stack, the OS stack needs to disabled to avoid interference with banner grabbing (RST packets).
+This is most easily done using ip6tables and a constant `--source-port`.
+Banner grabbing is then enabled by passing `--banners`:

+	# ip6tables -A INPUT -p tcp -m tcp --dport 12345 -j DROP
+	# ./fi6s -p 22 --banners --source-port 12345 2001:db8::/120